What is Dormant Seeding?

 Snow seeding is another form of dormant seeding.
 It simply requires a light snowfall (up to an inch) that still allows bare spots to be seen.
 Spread seed by hand on areas that need thickening up.
 As the snow melts, it brings the seed into good contact with the soil.

-Dormant seed after the last tree leaves have fallen and been cleaned up.
-Dormant seed early enough in winter to avoid the muddy conditions from spring thaw and rains.
+Dormant seeding is the most successful when applied after the last tree leaves have fallen and have been removed.
+Removing yard debris allows for better seed to soil contact.
+Dormant seeding should take place early enough in winter to avoid the muddy conditions from spring thaw and rains.
 Once you develop a good dormant seeding plan, you will be surprised at the positive results.

 Dormant seeding will conflict with the usual application of Prevent, spring crabgrass pre-emergent.
 For best results in eliminating crabgrass while dormant seeding, follow these steps for spring over seeding using Seed Safe, crabgrass pre-emergent safe for use with lawn grass seed.